-Putlogs are used in single scaffolding, giving this scaffolding method the name putlog scaffolding.
+Putlogs are used in bricklayer scaffolding, giving this scaffolding method the name putlog scaffolding.
 The putlogs being used are directly connected to the building under construction.
 This ensures that the scaffold structure is rigid when construction work is ongoing.

 This scaffolding is considered safer to use as the risk of the structure falling apart is significantly reduced by the putlogs.
 The structure also has an added resistance to factors such as harsh weather.